gingerlime/docs/go-service-to-kubernetes_5bfeca462c7d3a31944e79be.md

 ## The Kubernetes setup

+In order to create a Kubernetes service, you will need to setup Google Cloud Platform as well as Kubernetes itself.

+That setup will make the Go web server available from anywhere on the Internet.
+The only thing that you will need to define is the TCP port number that your Kubernetes service will use to communicate with the outer world.

 ## The Semaphore project

 The `.semaphore/semaphore.yml` file that will be used is as follows:

+After that you can verify that you have the Go web service running as a Kubernetes service as follows:

 ## See also